pooriajr/pooriajr/src/_posts/2023-08-01-mosquito-zen.md

 - **Gratitude**: The mosquito bites you.
 You quickly remind yourself to be grateful to the mosquito for giving you a chance to practice your zen.
 You resist the urge to scratch and wait for it to pass.

 - **Zen**: The mosquito bites you.
 You smile.
-You feel love for the mosquito, doing its part in the flow of life.
+You feel love for the mosquito, as it carries out its divine purpose in the river of life.
 You may scratch the itch, or not, it doesn't matter.

 - **Ultra-Zen**: The mosquito bites you.
 It attains consciousness.
 You have a chat and become friends.